NCAR/climate-primer-water/doc/ch4_gcms.rst

 levels (Tier 1), from O’Neill et al., 2016.*

-Notable characteristics of the different SSPs are illustrated in the three figures below for well-mixed global emissions; spatial emission pattern differences between CMIP6 and CMIP5; and land use changes over time, respectively.
+Notable characteristics of the different SSPs are illustrated in the three figures below for well mixed global emissions; spatial emission-pattern differences between CMIP6 and CMIP5; and land-use changes over time, respectively.

 |image2|